mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 And that was it: this was a brief introduction to the new features, and I'm sure you will find crazy ways to use those functionalities.
-I'm so happy to have been able to contribute to such a pivotal project (also i want to thank Jeppe for helping me become familiar with this huge codebase) but i'm more than happy that i will soon be able to use those features myself!
+I'm so happy to have been able to contribute to such a pivotal project, and more so to be able to use those features myself!
+Also, I want to thank Jeppe for helping me become familiar with this huge codebase) but i'm more than happy that i will soon be able to use those features myself!